-If a company has nothing but five stars, glowing reviews, people can see that as a red flag.
+If a company has only five-star, glowing reviews, people can see it as a red flag.
 No company can be perfect all the time, so only 5-star reviews could suggest they’re fake or bad ones are being deleted – ultimately, people will believe it’s too good to be true and go elsewhere.

 Negative reviews provide an excellent opportunity to display your personality and customer service skills.
 By making things right with the person leaving a negative review, you’ll not only win back their business, but you’ll probably win the business of others as well.

 So, what’s the best way to respond to a negative review?